 Previous Academic Year i.
 Quality of teaching for all Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
 Lessons learned (and whether you will continue with this approach) Cost To close the gap in achievement for reading for children through school.
 Success of previous actions from 2017/2018 EEF evidence for extending the school day.
 Breakfast is included for children attending our Early Bird Reading Club.
-Early Bird Reading Club READING: Year 1: 100% achieved ARE in Reading (prior attainment was emerging) Year 2: 100% achieved ARE in Reading.
-50% achieved ARE in Reading.
-50% achieved GD.
-1 pupil prior attainment was emerging at EYFS) Year 3: 50% of children achieved ARE/50% GD Year 4: 60% achieved ARE.
-Year 5: 40% achieved ARE Year 6: 33% achieved ARE (Test).
-In this cohort 4/6 children were low prior attainment in reading).Year 6: (6 children) Reading: 33% achieved ARE (Test).
-In this cohort 4/6 children were low prior attainment in reading)Yeading: Reading Progress: Pupil Premium: -2.6 Non-Pupil premium: -2.4 Progress can be seen in reading (with the exception of the data at the end of Y6, July 2018).
+Early Bird Reading Club READING: Year 1 - No children Year 2: 100% Year 3: 100% ARE 50% GD Year 4: 50% ARE 50% GD Year 5: 40% ARE 20% GD Year 6: 100% Year 6: (5 children) Reading: 100% achieved ARE Reading Progress: Pupil Premium: 1.8 Non-Pupil premium: -0.4 Progress can be seen in reading.
+At the end of KS2 100 % of children achieved ARE in reading compared to 33% last year.
 Pupil Premium Pupils have benefited from the additional support from the Early Bird Reading Club.
 It has boosted confidence in reading evident in feedback from parents and children.
-Next steps: In upper KS2 there will be more emphasis on reading comprehension skills and techniques. £7,500
+KS2 have received more emphasis on reading comprehension skills and techniques.
+The reading club will continue in 2019/2020. £7,500

 Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
 Lessons learned (and whether you will continue with this approach) Cost Children to achieve ARE in writing.
 Individual and small group focussed interventions with additional specialist teachers for English and maths.
 Individual and small group focussed interventions with a HLTA for English and maths.
 The EEF Toolkit suggests that one to one and small group tuition can be effective Reading - See above.
-WRITING: Year 1 100% achieved ARE (prior attainment emerging in EYFS) Year 2: 100% achieved ARE (1 child prior attainment emerging in EYFS) Year 3: 50% achieved ARE Year 4: 60% achieved ARE Year 5: 20% achieved ARE Year 6: 83% achieved ARE Year 6: 6 children) Writing: 83% achieved ARE.
-In this cohort 4/6 children were low prior attainment in reading.
-Writing Progress: Pupil Premium: 4.3 Non-Pupil premium: 1.3 Writing interventions have had a successful impact on attainment and progress.
-Individual and small group interventions will continue in 2018/2019.
-Next steps: Additional teachers will support during morning lessons and lead small groups, rather than additional sessions in the afternoon. £18,000 Children to achieve ARE in maths.
+WRITING: Year 1 No children Year 2: 0% achieved ARE Year 3: 50% achieved ARE Year 4: 50% achieved ARE 50% GD Year 5: 40 % achieved ARE Year 6: % achieved ARE Year 6: % achieved ARE Writing: 60% achieved ARE.
+Writing Progress: Pupil Premium: -1.1 Non-Pupil premium: -0.3 Individual and small group interventions will continue in 2019/2020.
+There have been some successes with the interventions taking into account individual needs and starting points. £18,000 Children to achieve ARE in maths.
 Individual and small group focussed interventions with specialist teachers and HLTA.
-The EEF Toolkit suggests that one to one and small group tuition can be effective MATHS: Year 1: 100% achieved ARE Year 2: 50% achieved ARE Year 3: 50% achieved ARE Year 4: 80% achieved ARE Year 5: 20% achieved ARE Year 6: 17% achieved ARE (test) (66% prior low attainment at KS1) Year 6: 17% achieved ARE (test).
-In this cohort 3/6 were low prior attainment at KS1.
-One high prior attainment child did not achieve in the test.
-Maths Progress: Pupil Premium: -1.6 Non-Pupil premium:-2.2 This approach will continue but it will be adapted so that additional teachers support PP children during the morning sessions.
-Part of the interventions will focus on test preparation skills due to a large number of children not performing on the end of year tests in Y6.
-Interventions will also focus on ensuring the more and most able succeed.
+The EEF Toolkit suggests that one to one and small group tuition can be effective MATHS: Year 1: No children Year 2:0 % achieved ARE Year 3: 100% achieved ARE Year 4: 50% achieved ARE, 50% GD Year 5: 80% achieved ARE Year 6: 60% achieved ARE Maths Progress: Pupil Premium: 1.8 Non-Pupil premium:-2.4 Individual and small group interventions will continue in 2019/2020.
+There have been some successes with the interventions taking into account individual needs and starting points.